 Members of the Ariadne-IHRFG Donor Working Group on Cross-Border Philanthropy, including Fund staff David B. Mattingly and Poonam Joshi, discuss the worrying trend around the world of legislation that puts restrictions on funding and narrows the space for civil society organizations.

-The Fund supports over thirty organizations in the Middle East and North Africa through its grants programs in Algeria, Morocco and Tunisia.
-Since the widespread protests known as the Arab Spring were sparked in early 2011, our careful analysis of the situation on the ground in each country has informed where and how we direct funding […]
+The Fund supports over thirty organizations in the Middle East and North Africa through its grants programs in Morocco and Tunisia.
+Since the widespread protests known as the Arab Spring were sparked in early 2011, our careful analysis of the situation on the ground in each country has informed where and how we direct funding and […]